 Hear more about the stories, techniques, and histories behind the works on view in Dutch Painting in the Age of Rembrandt on a docent guided tour.
 Free with exhibition ticket.

-Wednesdays and Saturdays during the exhibition, beginning October 23
+Wednesdays, Saturdays, and Sundays during the exhibition, beginning October 23

 Main Exhibition Galleries